Azure/azure-powershell/src/DataDog/docs/Get-AzDataDogMonitor.md

 ```

 ### -ResourceGroupName
-The name of the resource group to which the Datadog resource belongs.
+The name of the resource group.
+The name is case insensitive.

 ```yaml
 Type: System.String